George Edwards (marching band director): Prairie View A&M University

-In 1978, Edwards came to Prairie View A&M University as Assistant Director of Bands, and served in capacity of music arranger.
+In 1978, Prof. Edwards came to Prairie View A&M University (PVAMU) as Assistant Director of Bands and served in capacity of music arranger.
 In 1984, Edwards rose to the position of Head Director of the Prairie View A&M University Marching Band and Jazz Band.
 Professor Edwards took the struggling marching band of 25 and helped them become a world-renowned, first-class composition of musical athletes.
-Under his leadership, the band acquired the nickname “The Marching Storm.”
+Under his leadership, in 1991 the band rebranded as “The Marching Storm" due in part to a slew of challenging or canceled performances due to weather.
 His technique and passion for the art of marching band was characterized by his quest for perfection, and the motto that the band came to live by was: “Make It Happen!”

-Through Professor Edwards direction, the Marching Storm became the first marching band to debut its drumline, known as the McFunk B.O.X., in a showstyle half-time event at the football games.
-Edwards incorporated some of the FAMU concepts of innovative formations and fast-stepping, while adding unique framing, drum routines, and their majorettes, the Black Foxes, to create a half-time show that provided the "Storm" with national recognition and their pick of the best of the best high school band members from across the nation.
+Through Professor Edwards' direction, the Marching Storm became the first marching band to debut its drumline solely during the "drum feature", known as the PV McFunk BOX (The BOX, for short), in a show-style halftime event at the football games.
+Edwards incorporated few of the FAMU concepts of innovative formations and fast-stepping, while adding unique framing, drum routines, and their majorettes (the Black Foxes), to create a half-time show that provided the "Marching Storm" with national recognition and their pick of the best of the best high school band members from across the nation.

 For 30 years Professor Edwards collaborated with friend and associate, Dr. Margaret Sherrod on music arranged especially for the jazz and precision high kick choreography of the “Black Foxes” majorette line that he always urged to live up to their reputation as a “Class Act.”
 Skyrocketing to national acclaim, the Storm performed, appeared, or were featured as part of the following activities: